initpy/go-book/first.rst

 instead of the earlier ``3.14`` and the new value will be used all along when the program is compilled again.

-Conculsion
+Conclusion
 ==========
 Imperative programming is easy.
 Easy as putting values in boxes.
 Once you understand this very basic thing, complex (notice, I didn't say complicated) things can be seen as a composition of simpler things.

 Easy and fun.
-Fun as playing with lego sets :)
+Fun as playing with Lego sets :)